pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 });
 ```

 We can also set the target group port as an environment variable with `pulumi config set cms-OAuth:targetGroupPort`.
-The load balancer implements a listener and a rule to forward all requests to the target group we created.
+The load balancer implements a listener and a rule to forward all requests to the target group.

 ```typescript
 // when the request are forwarded then every requests are send to the target group we created